Marco-Data26/Sales-Analysis-Dashboard/README.md

 ## Root Causes

 - Only 9 states were active in 2020, compared to 46 states in 2021.
-- A key factor was the low emphasis on the online sales channel, which only contributed 18% of revenue (4.5$M), while in 2021, it surged to 42% (40.4$M).
+- A key factor was the low emphasis on the online sales channel, which only contributed 18% of revenue ($4.5M), while in 2021, it surged to 42% ($40.4M).
 - Marketing campaigns were not expanded to new regions in 2020.
-- Unexpected disruptions in the global economic environment in 2020, which led to a decline in demend and a drop in revenues across many markets.
+- External economic challenges in 2020, such as market instability and reduced consumer demand, also played a significant role in the revenue decline.

  ## Key Insights

-- Revenue and sales volume in 2021 both increased about four times compared to 2020 from 24$M to 96$M, and from 0.5M to 2M units.
+- Revenue and sales volume in 2021 both increased about four times compared to 2020 from $24M in 2020 to $96M in 2021, and from 0.5M (2020) to 2M units (2021).
-- Street Footwear was the largest contributor, generating about 45$M out of 120$M in revenue (37.4%), with about 1M units sold, and male buyers contributed 62% of that revenue.
+- New York, California and Florida were the top states, contributing about $25M, or about 21% of total revenue.
-- New York, California and Florida were the top states, contributing about 25$M, or about 21% of total revenue.
+- Street Footwear was the largest contributor, generating about $45M out of $120M in revenue (37.4%), with about 1M units sold, and male buyers contributed 62% of that revenue.
-- In 2021, July was the top month at 10.4$M , while March was the lowest at 5.2$M. In 2020 April led with 3.2$M, and December was the lowest at 1.1$M.
+- In 2021, July was the top month at $10.4M , while March was the lowest at $5.2M.
+In 2020 April led with $3.2M, and December was the lowest at $1.1M.
-- For regions, the West was the highest revenue at 36.4$M , while the Midwest was the lowest at 16.7$M.
+- For regions, the West was the highest revenue at $36.4M , while the Midwest was the lowest at $16.7M.

 ## Recommendations

-- New York, California, Florida, Texas and South Carolina need more focus, as they contributed 29.4% to revenue out of 50 states.
+- We should focus on the states that generate the most revenue, like New York, California and Florida, to sustain growth and increase it over time.
 - We need to focus more on the online sales channel, as it currently contributes the largest share of revenue, and we plan to achieve 50% next year.
-- In the South region, in-store sales were just 0.3$M, significantly lower than other regions, as only one state, Louisiana, out of the seven states was active.
-We need to expand efforts in the other states by identifying potential locations, partnering with local businesses and launching targeted marketing campaigns to foot traffic to boost in-store sales in this region.
+- In the South region, in-store sales were just $0.3M, significantly lower than other regions, as only one state, Louisiana, out of the seven states was active.
+We need to expand efforts in the other states by identifying potential locations, partnering with local businesses and launching targeted marketing campaigns to increase foot traffic to boost in-store sales in this region.
 - January has the highest outlet sales each year, so we should plan early promotions, stock up, and start marketing in advance to make the most of this peak month.